cosmob3/code-journal/README.md

 Until...
 I realized I had forgotten to link my CSS sheet.

 Okay, got some content on there.
 Gotta work on the button now.
 After that I'll link it to my form page and like that to the 3rd party api.

+Got the form up and running.

+Okay, linked the homepage with the form page.
+It's all working well.

+Next, I want to add some font to make it look more attractive.

 ## February 3, 2022